-SCHOOL OF PERSONAL SERVICES Cosmetology Diploma (CO12)
+SCHOOL OF PERSONAL SERVICES Cosmetology For Licensure Certificate (CGL1)

 Entrance Dates Fall, Spring

-Length of Program 4 Terms
+Length of Program 3 Terms

-Credit Hours Required for Graduation (1500 hours required by Licensing Board) 53
+Credit Hours Required for Graduation 44

-Purpose: The Cosmetology diploma program prepares students for careers in the field of cosmetology.
-Learning opportunities develop academic and professional knowledge and skills required for job acquisition, retention, and advancement.
-The program emphasizes specialized training in safety, sanitation, state laws, rules and regulations, chemistry, anatomy and physiology, skin, hair, and nail diseases and disorders, hair treatments and manipulations, hair shaping, hair styling, artificial hair, braiding/intertwining hair, chemical reformation and application, skin and nail care, hair coloring, hair lightening, reception, sales, management, math, reading, writing, interpersonal relations development, computer skills, employability skills, and work ethics.
+Purpose: The Cosmetology for Licensure certificate program is a sequence of courses that prepares students for careers in the field of cosmetology.
+Learning opportunities develop professional knowledge and skills required for job acquisition, retention, and advancement.
+The program emphasizes specialized training in safety, sanitation, state laws, rules and regulations, chemistry, anatomy, and physiology, skin, hair, and nail diseases and disorders, hair treatments and manipulations, hair shaping, hair styling, artificial hair, braiding/intertwining hair, chemical reformation and application, skin and nail care, hair coloring, hair lightening, reception, sales, management, employability skills and work ethics.
 The curriculum meets state licensing requirements of the State Board of Cosmetology.
-Program graduates receive a Cosmetology diploma and are employable as a cosmetology salesperson, cosmetologist, salon manager, or a salon owner after meeting the Georgia State Board of Cosmetology licensure requirements.
+Program graduates will receive a Cosmetology for Licensure certificate and are employable as a cosmetology salesperson, cosmetologist, salon manager, or a salon owner.

-- Age 16 or older or student with dual/joint enrollment in high school or GED® students seeking access to quality instruction at the postsecondary level - High school diploma or GED[®] - Completion of application process including placement test; or provide SAT or ACT scores
+- Age 16 or older or student with dual/joint enrollment in high school or GED® students seeking access to quality instruction at the postsecondary level - High school diploma or GED® - Completion of application process including placement test; or provide SAT or ACT scores